satra124/emco-base-test/README.md

 ```
 kubectl create namespace emco
 helm install emco -n emco emco/monitor \
-  --set emcoTag=22.03.1
+  --set emcoTag=latest
 ```

-Replace `22.03.1` with the version of the EMCO Monitor you wish to deploy.
+Replace `latest` with the version of the EMCO Monitor you wish to deploy.
 This version must match the version of EMCO installed in the main EMCO cluster, or expect *unexpected* behavior.
 If you don't set this field, the `latest` EMCO Monitor container image will be installed.
 Typically, the `latest` tag is updated once a day.
 > Notice that for Monitor, the image tag version is specified with `emcoTag` unlike in the main EMCO cluster, where it's specified with `global.emcoTag`.